Adolescent Eating Disorders Program

 No Appetite - or Anorexia?

 Some eating disorders that your child could be facing are anorexia, bulimia, body image disorders, and others.
-Our Pediatric Eating Disorders Program meets the needs of children, teens, and young adults through age 21.
+Our Adolescent Eating Disorders Program meets the needs of children, teens, and young adults through age 21.
 At any age, these serious medical problems need professional treatment.

 Treatment is provided on an outpatient basis unless complications require an admission.